aashusoni22/Global_Sales_Analysis_KPI_Dashboard/README.md

 ![Screenshot 2022-11-18 172553](https://user-images.githubusercontent.com/114427519/202829739-51b363d1-3914-4056-af90-76d5a815b11d.jpg)

-- Goal: To live a healthy lifestyle by spending money consciously on the right things.
--
 - Objective: To analyze spending trends to find ways to build out healthy lifestyle.
--

 - Questions to Answer in order to achieve the Goal:
   - “On which item the most money has been spend in 2021?
 And does that fulfill the current Goal?”
-	“Where the credit card has been mostly used?
+  - “Where the credit card has been mostly used?
 Is it for in-store purchases or online?”
 	“Where the credit card has been mostly used?
 Is it for online food order for fast food purchases or grocery store for healthy food?”
 	“In total, how much money has been used from total yearly limit of $15600?”
 	“Did the due payments were paid on time?
 If not, how much interest charged in 2021?”